Cliquez ici pour le français: Projet du quartier Cogswell

 Valour Way south at Upper Water Street closed, temporary stairs constructed at HMC Dockyard, bi-monthly Defence Team updates to cease

 Local Defence Team,

-Here is our latest update on Cogswell District Project activities at HMC Dockyard as of October 13, 2022.
+Here is our latest update on Cogswell District Project activities at His Majesty’s Canadian (HMC) Dockyard as of March 30, 2023.

 Local Defence Team members will be kept informed on any future impacts to Defence property, personnel and operations as roundabout construction progresses.
 All updates are consolidated and available on the Trident Newspaper website at www.tridentnewspaper.com/cogswell.